drmonkeysee/ecs-scheduler/README.md

 ## Webapi

 The webapi component is used to interact with ECS scheduler.
-It provides a REST interface to provide getting, creating, updating, and removing jobs from the scheduler.
+It provides a REST interface for getting, creating, updating, and removing jobs from the scheduler.

 The home url `/` returns the list of available endpoints.